 So how what is Femara, how does it work and why is it so much more expensive than Nolvadex and Arimidex?
 The price difference between Femara and Nolvadex/Arimidex can be as much as $500 for a month’s supply!

 Femara (Letrozole) is an aromatase inhibitor that helps to prevent the aromatase enzyme from producing Estrogen in post-menopausal women.
 Hormonal balance and keeping Estrogen dominance under control is a key factor is preventing breast cancer in older women, especially those who have gone through menopause.
 Many types of breast cancer are stimulated by Estrogen: these cancers are normally referred to as Estrogen receptor positive cancer.
-The best way to prevent breast cancer or stop it from spreading is by reducing the amount of Estrogen so the cancer has fewer hormones to feed off.
+(Alprazolam) The best way to prevent breast cancer or stop it from spreading is by reducing the amount of Estrogen so the cancer has fewer hormones to feed off.
 Femara reduces the level of Estrogen by blocking the aromatase enzyme from helping the body turn the sex hormones androstenedione and testosterone into Estrogen.
 Until menopause, the ovaries mainly produce Estrogen by themselves without the need of the aromatase enzyme, it’s only called into action after the ovaries stop doing the job themselves so this medication is only affective in post-menopausal women, whose aromatase enzyme is in action.

 Nolvadex (Tamoxifen) is another popular choice of medication for breast cancer partly because it is broad reaching.
 It’s available to help men and women with advanced breast cancer as well as a preventative treatment for women who are at high risk of developing breast cancer or who are in the early stages of breast cancer.
 Nolvadex is particularly effective at stopping the spread of metastatic breast cancer (breast cancer that has spread to other parts of the body).
 It can be used alone or as an adjunct therapy, depending on the circumstance and severity of the cancer.
 Nolvadex is a type of medication called a SERM (Selective Estrogen Receptor Modulator) that works by blocking the effects of Estrogen rather than stopping the Estrogen from being produced.